 Without migraine, we would be missing an entire community of compassionate, strong migraine warriors who we’ve met along our journeys.
 We have gained friends from across all walks of life, and we are better off because of it.

 Before chronic migraine, we skipped lunch breaks, rarely took time for ourselves and were always on the go.
 Now, our super sensitive migraine brains react to little things such as staying up too late or exercising intensely.
-Self-care has been a survival technique for us long before it was a trending health topic.
+As a result, self-care has been a survival technique for us long before it was a trending health topic.
 Over time, we’ve even come to appreciate the necessity of self-care.

 Part of self-care is making sure we physically take care of ourselves to the best of our ability.
 We practice good sleep hygiene, hydrate, try to eat healthy at regular times and practice stress reduction, particularly relying on nature, walking, meditation and spiritual practices.